 There is some statutory financial support available to help with funeral costs.

-Funeral benefits cover about 44% of the average cost of a funeral in the UK.
+Funeral benefits often cover less than half of the average cost of a funeral in the UK.

 To apply you must be responsible for the funeral costs and in receipt of qualifying benefits.